Festival Grec: a range of spectacular shows all over the city

 Among the famous musicians who have crowded the festival stage are Miles Davis, Bob Dylan, Santana, Youssou N’Dour and Lou Reed.

-The Festival Grec takes place from the 1st to the 31st of July.
+The Festival Grec takes place from the 26th of June st to the 3oth of July.

 - View the extensive line up on the official Festival Grec site using the filters to choose your events!